 “We are spiritual beings born for human experience; we are not human beings born for spiritual experience.” – Yogi Bhajan

 Yoga is becoming increasingly popular in the UK.
 It’s becoming popular because it helps you to let go, relax, master your breathing, as well as get into shape.
-Vinyasa yoga, Iyengar yoga, prenatal yoga, Ashtanga yoga, and even online yoga are becoming more popular and yoga teachers are popping up in gyms, sports centres, and online as private yoga tutors.
+Vinyasa yoga, Iyengar yoga, prenatal yoga, Ashtanga yoga, online yoga and even Bikram yoga are becoming more popular and yoga teachers are popping up in gyms, sports centres, and online as private yoga tutors.

 In this article, we’re going to be looking at Ashtanga yoga.
 Ashtanga yoga is one of the most popular styles of yoga because it’s quite simple to do if you’re in decent shape.
 In the grand scheme of things, this type of yoga philosophy is quite accessible.

 Let’s have a look at what makes it so special!

 Firstly, we should ask ourselves where the name comes from.

 What does Ashtanga mean?

 The term, which is associated with breathing, serenity, and stretching, is from Sanskrit.

 Getting started with Ashtanga yoga is easier than you may think!
 (Source: geralt)

 In Sanskrit, Ashtanga means “eight limbs”.
 Ashta means “eight” while Anga means “limbs”.
 Ashtanga yoga also has 8 main principles.
 These 8 principles are:

 All these principles come together in Ashtanga yoga to help us recentre our attention on ourselves.
 Between sophrology and physical exercise, this discipline shows us that yoga doesn’t just help bring us inner peace but it also helps us tone muscle and improves our fitness.